ilylbgg/voicemeeter-chroma/README.md

 powershell -ExecutionPolicy Bypass -File .\vmtheme_patcher.ps1
 ```

-5. Select the Voicemeeter version you want to patch (Default, Banana, Potato) and press Enter.
-You should see `Voicemeeter patching complete!`.
+5. Press enter to run the script.
+You should see `Voicemeeter patching complete!` at the end.
 6. Choose a [supported theme](#-supported-themes) and place it in `C:\Users\<USER>\Documents\Voicemeeter\themes\`
-7. Run the newly created `voicemeeter*_vmtheme.exe` to start Voicemeeter with the theme applied.
+7. Run one of the newly created `voicemeeter*_vmtheme.exe` files in the `C:\Program Files (x86)\VB\Voicemeeter` folder to start Voicemeeter with the theme applied.

 <a name="supported-themes"></a>
 ## 🎨 Supported Themes